sdownin/bsts-did/R/__DEBUG__bsts_illustration_Section4_vignette_data-csv_R1.md

 1. Adding seasonality in `bsts.fit2` begins to address the baseline model's overly narrow prediction distribution
-2. Changing trend to local linear trend, and including regression, in `bsts.fit8` scales the predicted SD to the observed SD; however, the predictions are shifted (overestimated) and the standardized one-step ahead prediction errors exhibit non-normality and autocorrelation.
+2. Changing trend to local linear trend, and including regression, in `bsts.fit8` scales the predicted SD to the observed SD; however, the predictions are shifted slighlty (overestimated) and the standardized one-step ahead prediction errors exhibit non-normality and autocorrelation.
 3. Changing trend to semilocal linear trend (and still including seasonality + regression) in `bsts.fit9` generally shows multifaceted improvements: (i) fixes the bias in the predicted distribution (realigned with observed distribution), and addresses the (ii) non-normality and (iii) autocorrelation problems in the residual chain.